pdidev/tutorial/README.md

 condition to restrict its output.
 Only write `main_field` at the second iteration (when `ii==0`).

-Change the parallelism degree to 2 in height (don't forget to use 2 processes in ex4.sh) and try to match the expected content described in `ex4.out`.
+Change the parallelism degree to 2 in height and try to match the expected content described in `ex4_result.h5`.

 ## Ex5.
 Introducing events